 Maggie was buried by the publican.
 Her husband registered her death five months later at Wellshot Station.
 The following year the hotel was moved 50 miles further west to Ilfracombe where it still stands today.

 I left 21 Mile Bore and continued to Winton.
-It’s the home of Australia’s national song Waltzing Matilda, which was penned there in 1895 by Banjo Patterson.
+It’s the home of Australia’s national song Waltzing Matilda, which was penned there in 1895 by Banjo Paterson.
 The Winton Outback Festival was on when I visited, and the main street was filled with country entertainment.
 We went for dinner to the North Gregory Hotel, where Banjo’s song was first performed in public.
 It’s also where US president Lyndon B Johnson stayed when his plane crashed during the Second World War.

 This is the hotel’s 4th iteration, having burned down three times.
 Out the back I listened to bush poet Gregory North who performed Banjo’s best ballads.
 I then adjorned to our campsite for the night, in the middle of the Winton race course.
 Writing this right now, I’m sitting under the Milky Way which is so stunningly visible here in the Outback bereft of light pollution.
 I can easily see the planets Jupiter and Saturn.
 I’m fully expecting to be woken by the early morning track work of Winton’s thoroughbreds.
-That would be perfectly appropriate in the land of Banjo Patterson, and where Maggie rests under the stars of the Southern Cross.
+That would be perfectly appropriate in the land of Banjo Paterson, and where Maggie rests under the stars of the Southern Cross.